easingthemes/restapi/README.md

 });
 ```
 #### DONE:
-Starring: nodejs with express, mongodb with mongoose
+*Starring*: nodejs with express, mongodb with mongoose

-Also Starring: body-parser, lodash
-Guest Starring: Grunt
+*Also Starring**: Grunt

-Thanks to: grunt-contrib-watch, grunt-express-server and grunt-open
+*Thanks to*: body-parser, lodash, grunt-contrib-watch, grunt-express-server and grunt-open